gardener/gardener-extension-provider-gcp/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ProvisionedThroughputOnCreate sets the provisioned-throughput-on-create StorageClass parameter.<br />Supported for hyperdisk-balanced and hyperdisk-throughput.<br />Value must be a valid quantity string (e.g. "140Mi").</p>
+<p>ProvisionedThroughputOnCreate sets the provisioned-throughput-on-create StorageClass parameter.<br />Supported for hyperdisk-balanced and hyperdisk-throughput.
+Required when Enabled is true for those types.<br />Value must be a valid quantity string (e.g. "140Mi").</p>
 </td>
 </tr>